 Middle School Experience

 Middle schools offer students an opportunity to participate in band, choir, orchestra, theatre, and visual art.
 Our band, orchestra, choir, and theatre programs engage in University Interscholastic League experiences to help students meet and exceed state standards.
-Jazz band and full orchestra is offered as an opportunity for advanced students and Mariachi is being piloted at McMath and Strickland middle schools for advanced orchestra and band students.
+Jazz band and full orchestra is offered as an opportunity for advanced students and Mariachi instruction is available at Calhoun, McMath, and Strickland middle schools for advanced orchestra and band students.
 Our teachers engage in a curriculum that readies students for high school arts experiences.

 High School Experience

 At the high school level, learning continues in band, choir, orchestra, theatre, and visual arts, while dance becomes an additional option.
 Students can further enhance their learning through jazz band, show choir, and full orchestra.
 Advanced Placement (AP) classes are offered in art and music theory.
-A pilot Mariachi program exists at Denton High School.
-Programs participate in the UIL and Visual Arts and Scholars Event (VASE) as well as in district, area, region and state levels of competition sponsored by associations of the various disciplines.
+A Mariachi program exists at Denton High School and will soon be piloted at Ryan HS.
+Programs participate in the UIL and Visual Art Scholastic Event (VASE) as well as in district, area, region, and state levels of competition sponsored by associations of the various disciplines.